bitnami/containers/bitnami/rabbitmq/README.md

 As an alternative, you can also mount a `custom.conf` configuration file and mount it to the `/bitnami/rabbitmq/conf` directory.
 In this case, the default configuation file will be generated and, later on, the settings available in the `custom.conf` configuration file will be merged with the default ones.
 For example, in order to override the `listeners.tcp.default` directive:

-#### Step 1: Write your custom.conf configuation file with the following content.
+#### Step 1: Write your custom.conf configuation file with the following content

 ```ini
 listeners.tcp.default=1337